nufsatfarooque/sheba-final/backend/CHURN_PREDICTION_README.md

 ### Additional Columns:
 Any other columns in the CSV will be stored in the `metadata` field as JSON.

+### Churn Labels:
+**No churn label required in CSV!** The system automatically labels customers as churned based on inactivity threshold (configurable per organization, default: 30 days).
+See `TRAINING_SCHEMA.md` for details.

 ### Example CSV:
 ```csv
 customer_id,event_date,amount,event_type,region,product_category